Status KP_Neato_Dee Mar 26, 2025

-3.09 average rating based on 55 ratings
+3.09 from 55 ratings

 J'ai eu Open Roads dans ma wishlist depuis que j'ai vu quelqu'un en parler sur Reddit.
 La direction artistique m'a tout de suite tapée dans l'œil.